tLat/fortnite-stats/README.md

 ## Basic Functionality

-The app pulls information from the Fortnite Tracker's website and reads user data as a JSON file
+The app pulls information from the Fortnite Tracker's website and reads user data as a JSON file and displays it within the app

 #### Display